Scott943/ProtoTrade/README.md

     pt.run_strategies()

 def test_strategy(exchange, vol_per_order):
-    """Boilerplate strategy that retrieves the price of Apple stock and places a market order every 3 seconds
+    """Boilerplate strategy that retrieves the price of Apple stock and places a market order every 3 seconds."""

     exchange.subscribe("AAPL") # Subscribe to live data from Apple while exchange.is_running():